icebreakerone/ib1-technical-docs/docs/ops_guidelines/technical_common.md

     * Reject any requests which do not provide an `Authorization` header containing a `Bearer` token as described above

 If any of the above checks fail, the [Data Provider](../glossary.md#term-Data-Provider) **MUST NOT** continue processing the request, and **SHOULD** respond with an error response as defined in [this section](https://datatracker.ietf.org/doc/html/rfc6750#section-6.2) of [RFC6750](../glossary.md#term-The-OAuth-2.0-Authorization-Framework-Bearer-Token-Usage)

 ### Token introspection

 If all the above checks pass, the [Data Provider](../glossary.md#term-Data-Provider) **MUST** then validate the presented token.
 Tokens in our case are opaque identifiers (as opposed to JWTs) and must be passed to the `introspection_endpoint` of the authorization server to obtain additional information.
 To obtain this introspection response, the [Data Provider](../glossary.md#term-Data-Provider) **MUST**:

 * Make a `POST` request to the `introspection_endpoint` of the authorization server

-* Use Mutual [TLS](../glossary.md#term-Transport-Layer-Security), this means [Data Providers](../glossary.md#term-Data-Provider) must also have a provisioned client within the [OEGS](../glossary.md#term-Open-Energy-Governance-Service) directory in the form of a `software statement` and corresponding transport certificate
+* Use [MTLS](../glossary.md#term-Mutual-TLS-authentication), this means [Data Providers](../glossary.md#term-Data-Provider) must also have a provisioned client within the [TFGS](../glossary.md#term-Trust-Framework-Governance-Service) directory in the form of a `software statement` and corresponding transport certificate

 * Send the bearer token and client [ID](../glossary.md#term-Identification) of the [Data Provider](../glossary.md#term-Data-Provider) as an `application/x-www-form-urlencoded` body with the following values:

 ```default
 token: <BEARER_TOKEN>